 Simple charging; draws only what it needs; not subject to overcharge

 Low specific energy; holds a fraction of a regular battery

 Linear discharge voltage prevents using the full energy spectrum

 High self-discharge; higher than most batteries

-Low cell voltage; requires serial connections with voltage balancing
+Low cell voltage; requires series connections with voltage balancing

 High cost per watt

 Last updated 2017-04-21

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.